Philosophy of Logic and Language

 Are there any limits to what can be understood as an unarticulated constituent?
 What does your answer tell us about the level of representation at which this kind of content arises?
 (2018)

 How extensive is context sensitivity in natural language?
 (2017)

 ‘Everywhere I go, it rains.’
 Does this variant tell us anything about how reference to a location is introduced in ‘It’s raining’?
 (2016)

 What is the sorites paradox?
 Does it show that we must abandon classical logic?

 *Mark Sainsbury (2009) Paradoxes, 3rd edition (CUP), Ch.
 3.

 Tim Williamson (1994) Vagueness (Routledge), Ch.
-7. Reprinted in B&K, and available online here.
+7. Available online here.

 Dorothy Edgington (1996) ‘Vagueness By Degrees’ in Rosanna Keefe and Peter Smith, eds.
 Vagueness: A Reader (MIT Press).

 Rosanna Keefe (2008) ‘Vagueness: Supervaluationism’ in Philosophy Compass 3(2), pp. 315-324.